yryMax/SafeSpeech/README.md

 This is the source code of our paper "SafeSpeech: Robust and Universal Voice Protection Against Malicious Speech Synthesis" in the USENIX Security 2025.
 We propose a proactive framework named SafeSpeech utilizing the pivotal objective optimization and Speech PErturbative Concealment (SPEC) techniques to prevent publicly uploaded speeches from unauthorized and malicious speech synthesis.

+Our paper is comming soon...

 \[[Demo Page](https://wxzyd123.github.io/safespeech)\]

-Paper is comming soon...

 ## Setup
-We tested our experiments on Ubuntu 20.04.
+We test our experiments on Ubuntu 20.04.
 At least one GPU is needed with CUDA version 12.x.

 The required dependencies can be installed by running the following: